IEvangelist/davidpine.net/content/blog/asp-net-core-slack.md

 # Background

-Most of us are all "slackers", meaning we truly do spend a significant amount of time using <i class="fa fa-slack" aria-hidden="true"></i> Slack.
+Most of us are all "slackers", meaning we truly do spend a significant amount of time using {{< i fa-slack >}} Slack.

 > <p> Slack is a collaboration hub for work, no matter what work you do.
 It’s a place where conversations happen, decisions are made, and information is always at your fingertips. <cite><a href='https://www.slack.com' target='_blank'>www.slack.com</a></cite>

 It's wildly popular in the Developer Community!
 In fact, almost to a fault...people are constantly sharing their "slack fatigue".
 I am personally a part of roughly twenty slack workspace's.
 One of the really cool features of slack is the ability to integrate with the tool itself through the Slack API.
 Imagine a plugin playground where you're free to extend the capabilities of the slack ecosystem.
-Look to the <a href='https://api.slack.com/' target='_blank'><i class="fa fa-slack" aria-hidden="true"></i> Slack API</a>.
+Look to the <a href='https://api.slack.com/' target='_blank'>{{< i fa-slack >}} Slack API</a>.

 ## Slash Commands